openware/opendax/README.md

 ## Terraform Infrastructure as Code Provisioning

-You can easily bring up Microkube from scratch on Google Cloud Platform using [Terraform](https://www.terraform.io)!
+You can easily bring up Opendax from scratch on Google Cloud Platform using [Terraform](https://www.terraform.io)!

 To do this, just follow these simple steps:
   - Fill `app.yml` with correct values